rslvn/nuxt-typescript-ssr-firebase-auth/README.md

 ## Build & Run & Deploy

-A global `package.json` has been created to manage easy build and deployment.
+the root `package.json` has been created to manage build and deployment easily.
-All `predeploy` refer to scripts `package.json` in `predeploy`

 ### install dependencies
 ```bash